-They say that if you see one mouse in the house there many more ready to come out.
+They say that if you see one mouse in the house there are many more ready to come out.
 Same with the Pentax K1000.
-It is in a good company of the AE1 and the Olympus Trip, not to mention the Polaroids that pop out of any nook and cranny.
+It is in the good company of the AE1 and the Olympus Trip, not to mention the Polaroids that pop out of any nook and cranny.
 It seems that by law each family had to own one of these cameras, for sure in the US.

 The camera had been in production for 20 years, a tribute to its quality and sturdiness.
 A heavy body and a substantial size made it a pain to lug around, but as there are still so many of them around I assume they were the reliable camera to have.
 It is only too bad that not long ago Pentax cameras had seconded production to Mazda.
 It is definitely so as otherwise I cannot explain how come both Mazda cars and Pentax cameras I had failed just as the warranty expired.
-Two Mazda cars and two Pentax cameras. go figure.
+Two Mazda cars and two Pentax cameras.
+Go figure.

 Lastly, being the forerunner of the K mount, there are plenty of lenses to choose from, either by Pentax or other glass manufacturers.